rheinardkorf/docker-alpine-laravel/README.md

 Replace the Laravel `src` app with Lumen!
 If you're only building APIs, I recommend this route.
 To be a bit sneaky, you might want to cheat a little and use Laravel to build your models and migrations and then bring them across to Lumen.

 Enjoy.

+## Troubleshooting
+If you're developing a Laravel application I am going to assume that you know how to install and use "composer".
+The first thing you need to do to initialise your Laraval app will be to run `composer install` inside the **src** folder.

+If you are new to composer, this should help you: https://getcomposer.org/doc